Gera sights – Otto Dix, caves and more

 Today, about 95,000 Gera residents (“Geraer”) still live in Gera in Thuringia.
-But since “Geraer” can hardly be pronounced without accidents, they call themselves “Gerscher”.
-Gera is also called Otto Dix City after the city’s most famous son (even a shopping mall bears his name).
-And the Gerscher have always been very fond of drinking: in the past, the daily consumption of beer was 4 liters – per Gerscher!
+But since “Geraer” is almost impossible to pronounce without an accident, they call themselves “Gerscher”.
+Gera is also known as the Otto Dix city after the city’s most famous son (even a shopping arcade bears his name).
+And the Gerscher people have always been very fond of drinking: the daily consumption of beer used to be 4 liters – per Gerscher!
 Which makes the origin of the caves understandable.

 These are the most beautiful Gera sights

-But Gera has much more sights to offer.
-Here we would like to introduce you to the most beautiful Gera sights in more detail.
+But Gera has many more sights to offer.
+Here we would like to introduce you to the most beautiful sights in Gera in more detail.

 Am Markt

-The best place to start our little tour of the old town is at the market square.
-If you come from the Kleine Kirchgasse, you will pass the Stadtapotheke (City Pharmacy) Gera, which has been in operation since 1603 until today and has a very beautiful bay window.
+The best place to start our little tour of the old town is the market square.
+If you come from Kleine Kirchgasse, you will pass the Stadtapotheke Gera, which has been in operation since 1603 and still has a beautiful bay window.

-On the market square you will find many impressive town houses.
-The square is dominated by the town hall, which was built in the Renaissance.
+You will find many impressive town houses on the market square.
+The square is dominated by the town hall, which was built during the Renaissance.
 The town hall tower is 57 meters high, and at a height of 34 meters there is a platform that can be reached via 163 steps (Mon-Fri 9-17.30, Sat 9-12.30).
-Those who take on the scramble will be rewarded with a magnificent panoramic view that includes many of Gera’s sights!
+Those who take on the climb will be rewarded with a magnificent panoramic view that includes many of Gera’s sights!

 Schuhgasse and Salvatorkirche

 From the market square, go past the tourist information office into Schuhgasse and then turn left into Rittergasse.
-On many houses there are house signs where you can find historical information about Gera.
-The most famous is the house sign on house No. 6 in Schuhgasse: it commemorates the first Zeppelin flight over Gera.
+There are house signs on many houses where you can find historical information about Gera.
+The best known is the house sign on house no. 6 in Schuhgasse: it commemorates the first Zeppelin flight over Gera.

-You will eventually come to the most beautiful church in Gera, the Salvator Church, which stands elevated on a hill.
-It is built in baroque style on the outside, but when you enter the interior, you will be surprised: The interior of the church was completely renewed in 1903 – in the then ultra-modern purest Art Nouveau style.
+You finally come to the most beautiful church in Gera, the Salvatorkirche, which stands on a hill.
+It is built in the Baroque style on the outside, but you will be surprised when you enter the interior: The interior of the church was completely renovated in 1903 – in the purest Art Nouveau style, which was ultra-modern at the time.

 Historical caves

-The word Höhler is a combination of the words “cave” and “cellar” (“Höhle” and “Keller”).
-About 300 years ago, there were numerous Gerscher who owned a brewing right.
-The daily consumption at that time was 4 liters per Gerscher, as mentioned above.
-To keep the beer cool, people dug into the earth (miners were plentiful at the time) and turned the cellars into beer stores, where the temperature was a constant 9° to 12° Celsius.
+The word Höhler is a combination of the words “cave” and “cellar”.
+Around 300 years ago, there were numerous Gerscher who had brewing rights.
+As mentioned above, the daily consumption at that time was 4 liters per Gerscher.
+In order to keep the beer cool, people dug into the ground (there were plenty of miners back then) and converted the cellars into beer warehouses with a constant temperature of between 9° and 12° Celsius.

-260 caves are known, which served as deposits until the end of the 19th century.
-However, it can be assumed that there are even more caves that are buried and still to be discovered.
-For the most part, they are located under private buildings and most of them are therefore not freely accessible – except during the cave festival Höhlerfest that takes place in late autumn (there is also an art event called the Höhler-Biennale every two years).
+A total of 260 caves are known to have been used as deposits until the end of the 19th century.
+However, it can be assumed that there are even more caves that are buried and can still be discovered.
+Most of them are located under private buildings and are therefore not freely accessible – except during the cave festival, which takes place in late fall (there is also an art event called the Cave Biennale every two years).

 Accessible, however, is the cave, which today houses the Cave Museum, where regular guided tours are held (Tues-Sun 11 am, 1 pm and 3 pm).
-These tours are an absolute must for every Gera visitor.
-You will learn in an exciting and funny way that the caves, if they were all connected, could be walked on a distance of 9 km.
+These guided tours are an absolute must for every visitor to the Gera.
+You will learn in an exciting and funny way that if the caves were all connected to each other, they would be 9 km long.

-And that a woman’s corpse lies behind a locked door.
-And that for 300 years a cave has been transformed into a stalactite cave with the vain ambition of surpassing the Saalfeld Fairy Grottoes.
-And that the caves saved many people’s lives as air-raid shelters during the bombings in World War 2.
+And that a woman’s body lies behind a locked door.
+And that for 300 years, a cave has been transformed into a stalactite cave with the vain ambition of surpassing the Saalfeld Fairy Grottoes.
+And that the caves saved the lives of many people during the bombing raids in the Second World War.

-So the caves are definitely one of the most exciting Gera sights!
-If you are thirsty after all these stories about beer, you can stock up on Geraer Höhlerbier in the museum.
+The caves are definitely one of the most exciting sights in Gera!
+Anyone who has become thirsty after all these stories about beer can stock up on Gera cave beer in the museum.

 Natural History Museum

 Directly above the cave museum you can visit the Museum of Natural History Gera (Tue-Sun 11-17).
-It is located in the “Schreiber’s House”, which was built in the 17th century.
-You will find there, for example, a very interesting presentation of the development of the natural history collections from the pharmacy collections to the natural history cabinets to the present forms of presentation.
+It is located in the “Schreibersche Haus”, which was built in the 17th century.
+There you will find, for example, a very interesting presentation of the development of the natural history collections from the apothecary collections to the natural history cabinets to today’s forms of presentation.

 City Museum

 The city museum (“Stadtmuseum”) is located in a representative building, which was built in 1780 after a big fire.
-It is extraordinarily descriptive and gives you a comprehensive picture of the history of Gera.
-In the first part, you will find information about Gera as one of the largest Neolithic settlement centers in Thuringia, its foundation as a city (first mentioned in a document in 1237), its development into a commercial and industrial city in the 16th century, a residential city in the dominion of Gera and finally an industrial metropolis in Eastern Thuringia.
+It is extremely vividly designed and gives you a comprehensive picture of Gera’s history.
+In the first part, you will find information about Gera as one of the largest Neolithic settlement centers in Thuringia, its founding (first mentioned in a document in 1237), its development into a trading and industrial town in the 16th century, into a residential town in the dominion of Gera and finally into an industrial metropolis in Eastern Thuringia.

 The museum’s exhibits are interesting, such as a magnificent winged altar from 1498.
-Not everyone knows that the city center of Gera was practically completely destroyed in a great fire in 1780.
-Or that a certain “Her “mann “Tie “tz founded a textile retail store together with his nephew in Gera in 1882, which later developed into the “Hertie” department store chain.
+Not everyone knows that Gera’s city center was practically completely destroyed in a major fire in 1780.
+Or that a certain “Her “mann “Tie “tz founded a textile retail business in Gera together with his nephew in 1882, which later developed into the “Hertie” department store chain.

 In the second part of the exhibition you will learn everything important about Gera on its way to becoming a big city, its time under the swastika, about the post-war period (Gera as a district town in the former GDR) and its way to the present, again illustrated by numerous original documents.